This is the multi-page printable view of this section. Click here to print.

 Load Balancer

-On the Auto-Scaling Group List page, you can check the Load Balancer list of the selected resource and add or manage Load Balancers if necessary.
+On the Auto-Scaling Group List page, you can view the Load Balancer list of the selected resource, and, if needed, add or manage Load Balancers.

 |---|---|